iel-amra/push-swap/readme.md

    cd push_swap && make
    ```

-That's it !
-So_long is now installed on your machine.
+That's it ! push_swap is now installed on your machine.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>